-Unfortunately, due to the recent financial cuts implemented by the Minister for Health under the FEMPI legislation, it is no longer possible for us to provide many of the pro bono services that we would have provided in the past.
+Unfortunately, due to years of financial cuts implemented by the Minister for Health under the FEMPI legislation, it is no longer possible for us to provide many of the pro bono services that we would have provided in the past.

 If you are a registered patient with GBMC simply leave the completed form at reception and it will be ready for you to collect the next day (24 hours).

-If you are not a patient of this practice and would like us to be your doctor under the Medical Card scheme, you will need to have a quick appointment with one of the doctors who will sign the form for you.
-There is no charge for this appointment.
+If you are not a patient of this practice and would like us to be your doctor under the Medical Card scheme, please contact us by email and we will send you a registration form and add you to our waiting list.

 Most prescriptions are issued following your consultation.
-If you want a repeat prescription for something we prescribed which worked recently for you, but feel you don't need to see the doctor, you can request a prescription without consultation (fee €15).
+If you want a repeat prescription for something we prescribed which worked recently for you but feel you do not need to see the doctor, you can request a prescription without consultation (fee €15).